ecosystem-genomics/ecosystem-genomics.github.io/program-details.md

 #  background_style: bg-info
 #  text_style: text-left text-white
   text: >+
-    Research training will be fostered through  ‘ecosystem genomics’ internship opportunities in settings such as UArizona or national labs, startup or established companies, crop research institutes in the U.S. or the Philippines, or experimental facilities such as the Ecotron in France or Biosphere2 at UArizona.
-NRT trainees will assemble into teams to develop their research project ideas into proposals over the course of the first year, present these for feedback at the annual Convergence Institute (see below), and then implement the research at the internship site.
-We aim for  research teams to publish their internship results as co-first authored work in a process that develops their team-based skills to address the challenges of interdisciplinary work.
+    Research training will be fostered through ‘ecosystem genomics’ opportunities in settings such as UArizona or national labs, startup or established companies, crop research institutes in the U.S. or the Philippines, or experimental facilities such as the Ecotron in France or Biosphere2 at UArizona.
+NRT trainees will assemble into teams to develop their research project ideas into proposals over the course of the first year, present these for feedback at the annual Convergence Institute (see below), and then implement the research at the site.
+We aim for research teams to publish their results as co-first authored work in a process that develops their team-based skills to address the challenges of interdisciplinary work.
   image: 'assets/img/portfolio/thumbnails/crop-truck.jpg'
   img_description: >+
     Members of the Pauli Lab harvest heads of lettuce grown underneath the UA Field Scanner, the world's largest phenotyping robot, to study impacts of abiotic stress on plant growth and productivity.
 Photo credit: W. Duke Pauli